 - avoiding things that you know trigger your sickness - such as strong smells

 - drinking plenty of fluids - if you struggle to keep water down, you could try ice lollies or watermelon

 - having drinks with ginger, fennel or peppermint to help reduce sickness

 - eating small snacks every 2 to 3 hours - carbohydrates (like crackers or biscuits) are best

 - not eating and drinking at the same time - some women say this reduces sickness

 Do not worry if your diet is not very healthy.
 The important thing is to stop yourself from losing weight.
-Once your sickness improves, you can eat a healthy balanced diet.
+When your sickness improves, you can eat a healthy balanced diet.

 It's important to get support if you need it.
-If you're feeling very upset, speak to your GP.
+If you're feeling very upset, talk to your GP.